practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 Let's walk through each of these requirements individually and fill in the necessary details.

-1) Every room has an identifying number, to help the player keep track of where they are:
+1) Every room has an identifying number that helps the player keep track of where they are:

 ```ruby